a-ast/akeneo-data-generator/README.md

 - Clone this repository and `cd` into it.
 - Run `docker-compose pull`.
+- Run `docker-compose up -d`.
-- Run `bin/docker/composer.sh install --prefer-dist` to install the project's dependencies.
+- Run `bin/docker/composer.sh update --prefer-dist` to install the project's dependencies.

 ## Use the web api sandbox